 But Johannesburg is its own city with its own character and personality.
 Older residents lived through Apartheid, and many were victims of its discrimination either directly or through friends and family members.
 Remnants of this period still exist in the city, serving as monuments to a darker time without defining the city today or holding back its people from moving forward.
 We saw this resilience in the street art and shining through the people we met during our visit.

 Diversity in the people is the first thing that struck us in Johannesburg.
-Tourism professional Willy Kalala picked us up at the airport and welcomed us with open arms and colorful stories.
+Johannesburg travel guide Willy Kalala picked us up at the airport and welcomed us with open arms and colorful stories.
 Originally from the Democratic Republic of the Congo, Kalala’s international background is not unusual in Johannesburg, a city that attracts people from other parts of the country, throughout the African continent and from all of the world.
 Even our charming Airbnb host was born in Scotland.
 (She came to Joburg for a holiday decades ago and never went home.)
 We met expats everywhere we went in the city, though we also met plenty of natives who were proudly born and bred in Joburg.

 Warm, Proud and Friendly.
 These are just some of the adjectives we can use to describe the people we met throughout the city.
 Like Kalalala, the people of Joburg were anxious to show us their City of Gold literally built on gold mines.
 Perhaps this welcoming spirit is part of the city’s culture or perhaps it’s due to the relatively smaller number of tourists who spend time in Johannesburg before jetting off to a safari or the Garden Route.